ianmcburnie/a11y-first-workshop/README.md

 Add the class `.field-validation` to the fields containing the email, password and phone text boxes.

-Now add a simple script that unhides the error message text if the textbox value is non-empty:
+Now add a simple script that does the following:

+1. Get all field validation input elements
+1. Locates the status text belonging to those inputs (using `aria-describedby`)
+1. Add blur event listener to each input
+1. If the value is non-empty, remove the hidden attribute
+1. Else if the value empty set the hidden attribute

 ```js
 document.querySelectorAll('.field-validation input').forEach(function(item) {